This page is about the event. For the show named after the event, see here.

 As for other possible competitors:

 - Phones, tablets, and smartphone based portable media players running iOS, Android, and Windows Phone OSes are largely considered by mainstream press to be competitors against Nintendo and Sony.
 With a plethora of free and cheap games on devices you're already going to have, it's fairly easy to see why mainstream press suggested these were going to be the "Nintendo and Sony Killers", although Nintendo and Sony dedicated portable gaming consoles still continue to exist.
 Probably the biggest reason why dedicated handhelds are still going strong is that their competitors continually rely on touch controls, which isn't always the best control type to play with.
-(As a very simple example: NES emulators exist for these phones, but the D-pad and A & B buttons are simulated using the touchscreen, forcing you to block your own view to play for smaller devices common at least before 2013) However, the increase in touchscreen responsiveness, availability of gaming dedicated peripherals like MOGA or IPEGA (basically wireless gamepad that connects via Bluetooth), and the increase in screen size makes control type an essential non-issue.
+(As a very simple example: NES emulators exist for these phones, but the D-pad and A & B buttons are simulated using the touchscreen, forcing you to either: buy a controller peripheral, block your own view to play, or make the game take up even less of the already-pretty-small screen.
+There's also the fact that phones aren't typically designed to be held the way a video game controller is, and can be uncomfortable or result in you doing things you didn't want to do — where exactly is the Power button again?)

 - The GP2X's latest iteration(s) will also likely stick to the small black plastic Switzerland role like before.
 A similar fate probably awaits the Pandora an entirely open-source, homebrew handheld that uses basically the same hardware as iPod/iPhone, but is actually an odd hybrid between the console and full-featured Linux-powered UMPC.
 It was actually the most powerful handheld on the market when it was first announced, but a series of a development and production delays pushed the production back for more than one year, allowing the release of iPhone 3G, which uses basically the same hardware, and 3DS announcement.